 Students and all College employees have automatically been enrolled in the emergency management system.
-Any information that was provided to the College will be used as a means of communicating with the student or employee.
-At any time, students and employees can opt out from this service.
+Any information that is provided to the College will be used as a means of communicating with the student or employee.
+At any time, students and employees can opt out of this service.
 Students and employees may verify the information provided or add to the information by:

-Go to Banner Web-sign in
+\Go to Banner Web-sign in

-Personal information
+\Personal information

-ECC Emergency Alert Registration
+\ECC Emergency Alert Registration

-A valid Banner account must be used to access Rave Alert.
-Students or employees experiencing trouble accessing Banner are encouraged to visit Registration and Records.
+A valid SUNY Erie account must be used to access Rave Alert.
+Students or employees experiencing trouble accessing SUNY Erie account are encouraged to visit Registration and Records.
 The information provided to the College will be displayed on the alert registration page.